Information about the new Graduate Route

 If in the last 12 months you have received a scholarship or financial sponsorship from a Government or an international scholarship agency covering tuition fees and living costs for your study in the UK you will need to get your sponsors written consent giving you permission to stay on in the UK.
 You will need to submit this to the UKVI as part of your Graduate visa application.

-The only work that is not permitted is work as a professional sports person or coach.
-The UKVI defines what it means by a professional sportsperson or coach on its webpages.
+The only job you cannot do is work as a professional sports person or coach.
+The UKVI defines what it means by a professional sportsperson or coach within the immigration rules.

 Study is restricted under the Graduate visa.
 You cannot study a course for which in theory a Student Route visa could be obtained.